uvarc/rc-website/content/post/2024-july-afton-release.md

 ## Afton Release Announcements

-Research Computing will reach out to all known users of this storage system with instructions for accessing data before and after February 26, and for assistance prioritizing files for transfer.

 {{% accordion-group title="Comms" id="commsgroup" %}}

 {{% accordion-item title="May 30, 2024 - Afton is available in pre-release configuration" id="comm-3" %}}